Sparkenstein/up/Readme.md

 - location should be configurable instead of just /
 - check first nginx exists and /etc/nginx is available
 - add too many tests
+- check if site already exists

+# Notes
+- root is not required when reverse proxy is enabled
+- #[cfg(unix)] for main function? won't be supporting windows anyhow
+- assumed that `/etc/nginx` is going to be default path, and other folder structure of nginx is unchanged